Teaching & Advising

 Teaching at UCLA during my graduate studies was a formative experience for me as an educator and scholar.
 From 2014 to 2018, I was a Teaching Assistant or Instructor of Record for ten classes, and worked with more than 450 undergraduates from highly diverse backgrounds.
 I have taught classes across a range of topics including urban geography, economic geography, cultural geography, and political ecology.
 Teaching is a central part of my practice as a scholar, and I have enjoyed working with undergraduate students both inside and outside of the classroom.
 In recognition of my commitment to my students, I was awarded the 2017 Department of Geography Outstanding Teaching Assistant Award.

-Meagan Harding, International and Area Studies & Social Work - MA Committee Member
+Meagan Harden, International and Area Studies & Social Work - MA Committee Chair

 Kylen Huffman, International and Area Studies - Honors Research Advisor